Wendy Bradfield

 2. Artistry & architecture

-Ramesses the Great built a temple for his beloved Nefertari at Abu Simbel and elevated her status to equal the pharaohs.
-He loved her so passionately he ordered her likeness to be the same height as his, alluding to total equality by ancient standards.
+Ramesses the Great built a temple for his beloved Nefertari at Abu Simbel and elevated her status to equal the pharaoh himself.
+He loved her so passionately that he ordered her likeness to be the same height as his, alluding to total equality by ancient standards.

-Egyptians mastered the art of communing with their gods by building temples and obelisks in hopes of gaining favor and closeness.
-They left a vast, detailed history for us to explore on their temple walls - ancient hopes, dreams, and prayers to the gods.
+Egyptians mastered the art of communing with their gods by building temples and obelisks in hopes of gaining favor and eternal life.
+They left a detailed history for us to explore on their temple walls - ancient hopes, dreams, and prayers to the gods.

 Mummies